-Fluorescent signal from the abductor vs adductor innervation was manually separated using Fiji76 as previously described51.
+Fluorescent signal from the abductor versus adductor innervation was manually separated using Fiji [78] as previously described [52].
 Briefly, channels were separated, the background was subtracted, channels were merged, and the image was converted to RGB or 8-bit tiff.
-Using the 3D viewer, stacks were rotated to a dorsal view so that the innervation from the abductor vs adductor muscle was distinct.
+Using the 3D viewer, stacks were rotated to a dorsal view so that the innervation from the abductor versus adductor muscle was distinct.
 Axon signal was removed by selecting and filling a region, resulting in the corresponding area being filled with the background color.
 This process was completed separately for the abductor or adductor innervation and the corresponding signal was merged back together if necessary.
-Figures show abductor or adductor innervation or a merge of the two as noted.
+Figures show abductor or adductor innervation or a merge of the 2 as noted.
 For most figures, brightness and contrast were adjusted individually for each image, so intensity of signal should not be compared.
-All guantification was blind to genotype or treatment.
-To guantify mistargeted axonal growth (Fig 5D-E), the adductor innervation was isolated and zCrest:GFP-positive axons were traced using Simple Neurite Tracer77 in Fiji.
+To quantify mistargeted axonal growth (Fig 5D and 5E), the adductor innervation was isolated and zCrest:GFP-positive axons were traced using Simple Neurite Tracer [79] in Fiji.
 To quantify plexus organization, 3D stacks were categorized based on the structure of the dorsal plexus as labeled by zCrest:GFP.
-Plexuses were categorized in the following way: 'None/Mild' category had tightly fasciculated axons that cross to form an "X" shape, with a thick abductor fascicle and a thinner adductor fascicle, 'Moderate' category had some defasciculation but still formed the "X" shape, 'Severe' category had severe defasciculation, extraneous fascicles that enter the 'plexus' region via ectopic routes, and/or failed to form the "X" shape.
+Plexuses were categorized in the following way: "None/Mild" category had tightly fasciculated axons that cross to form an "X" shape, with a thick abductor fascicle and a thinner adductor fascicle, "Moderate" category had some defasciculation but still formed the "X" shape, "Severe" category had severe defasciculation, extraneous fascicles that enter the "plexus" region via ectopic routes, and/or failed to form the "X" shape.
+To quantify fascicles in image stacks in sox10 mutants and siblings, a 40 micron circle centered at the dorsal plexus was drawn in Fiji.
+Individual fascicles, defined as distinct bundles of axons, that were dorsal to or at the dorsal plexus within this 40 micron were counted.
+For all experiments, animals were scored blind to condition or genotype.